denisacostaq/StyleCode/index.md

 `const` variables, data members, methods and arguments add a level of compile-time type checking; it is better to detect errors as soon as possible.
 Therefore we strongly recommend that you use `const` whenever it makes sense to do so:

 - If a function guarantees that it will not modify an argument passed by reference or by pointer, the corresponding function parameter should be a reference-to-const (`const T&`) or pointer-to-const (`const T*`), respectively.
 - Declare methods to be `const` whenever possible.
-Accessors should almost always be `const`.
+Accessors should almost always be `const`, TODO(denisacostaq@gmail): a menos que sea un acceso a recurso, este tenria el prefijo mutable_, de todos modos ver Martin Reddy vs Mayer.
 Other methods should be `const` if they do not modify any data members, do not call any non-const methods, and do not return a non-const pointer or non-const reference to a data member.
 - Consider making data members `const` whenever they do not need to be modified after construction.

 The `mutable` keyword is allowed but is unsafe when used with threads, so thread safety should be carefully considered first.